amaaaaa13/harry_potter/README.md

 ## ✨ Features
 🎬 Cinematic UI – Animated Hogwarts-style UI with magical transitions.

 📜 Character List – View all students and staff from Hogwarts.

 🏠 House Filtering – Filter characters by Hogwarts house.

 🪄 Spells List – Browse and learn about spells used in the wizarding world.

 ⭐ Favorites – Save favorite characters and spells.

-🔎 Search – Find characters and spells quickly.
+🔎 Search – Find characters quickly.

 🌐 API Integration – Fetch real-time data from Harry Potter API.

 🎨 Gradient Background in Character Detail

 ## 🏗 Architecture & Tech Stack